bruab/bruab.github.io/index.md

 ---

-n the past I've worked as a bartender, a kindergarten teacher, a research assistant, and a software engineer.
+In the past I've worked as a bartender, a kindergarten teacher, a research assistant, and a software engineer.
 (Full list [here](https://twitter.com/briandavidhall/status/1462188663425703938).)

 These days I do conversion optimization and analytics strategy.